CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-### A8 — Did you hit your target?
-Achieved precision
+### A8 — After the campaign: did you hit your target?

-*The machinery behind the post-campaign check in [Step 4](#step-4--decide-how-many-samples).*
+*The machinery behind the check you run once [Step 4](#step-4--decide-how-many-samples)'s cores come back.*

+Sample-size planning uses *expected* variability.
+Real cores may be more or less variable than your prior assumed, so before trusting the estimate, check the **achieved** precision against the target you set.

-Planning used *expected* variability.
-Now you have real cores, so recompute precision from what you actually measured:
+Recompute precision from what you actually measured:

 $$\text{RME} = \frac{z \cdot SE}{\bar{x}}, \qquad SE = \sqrt{\left(1-\tfrac{n}{N}\right)\frac{s^2}{n}}$$

 Here $s$ and $\bar{x}$ are the **sample** standard deviation and mean — measured, not assumed.
 The $\left(1-\tfrac{n}{N}\right)$ term is the finite-population correction from [A3](#a3--cochrans-correction-why-big-areas-stop-needing-more-cores), reappearing in its standard-error form.

-Compare **RME** to the target $E$ you set in Step 4:
+Compare the **relative margin of error (RME)** to the target $E$ you set in Step 4:

 - **RME ≤ E** → the estimate meets its reliability criterion.
 Report it.
 - **RME > E** → the meadow was patchier than your prior assumed.

+The calculator's post-survey cells do this for you.

-Work down the ladder in Step 4.
+**If you miss the target,** work down the ladder in order:

+1. **Scrutinize the raw data** — outliers, skew, a mis-recorded core
+2. **Post-stratify** — is there structure you didn't account for?
+3. **Add cores**
+4. **As a last resort**, report the conservative confidence bound — the interval end that *understates* carbon — so the estimate stays defensible

+> 📸 **[SCREENSHOT NEEDED]** — the calculator's post-survey precision cells (SRS-Mean rows: SE, t-value, relative precision).

 This comparison — not the planned sample size — is what you report and what a reviewer will check.